‘I think it’s queer.

 Edward II wanders on to the empty stage, bloodied and confused.
 He has no idea where he is, or how he got here, but he does have an ominous feeling that something is wrong.
 As that feeling grows, so too does the threat on the other side of the auditorium doors.

-A daring new play written specifically for the Sam Wanamaker Playhouse in response to Christopher Marlowe’s Edward II, After Edward welcomes us into a chaotic world of pride and shame, with moments of elation, outrageous humour and heart-breaking tenderness.
+A daring new play written specifically for the Sam Wanamaker Playhouse in response to Christopher Marlowe’s Edward II, After Edward welcomes us into a chaotic world of pride and shame; a place where Queer politics collide with imagined and personal experience.

 On the Shoulders of Ghosts